dat-ecosystem-archive/docs/docs/usingdat-server.md

 ```

 This can be used to share a Store between members of a community or company.
+The provider URL and session token are stored in `~/.dat/store.json` and are used for any dats.
+Note that the CLI currently on supports having a single provider at a time.
+If you'd like to have multiple providers, please comment on [this issue](https://github.com/datproject/dat-store/issues/2) with your use case.
 It's strongly advised to layer some sort of authentication and HTTPS on top of the service if you want it to be accessible over the internet.

 If you want a more advanced Store that has authentication built in, check out [Homebase](https://github.com/beakerbrowser/homebase/)